The world's GREATEST desserts – how many British favourites made the list?

 Brent Hofacker/Shutterstock

 While recipes vary from place to place, all Caribbean rum cakes come together to celebrate one of the region’s most famous exports: rum.
-A rum cake starts out as a light fruit cake before having rum infused into it.
-Sometimes rum is mixed directly into the cake batter, or rum soaked fruits are added.
-In Puerto Rico, where the base cake is a sponge, the whole thing is soaked in rum to absorb.
+A rum cake starts out as a light fruit cake before being infused with the spirit.
+Sometimes rum is mixed directly into the cake batter, while other recipes see rum-soaked fruits stirred in.
+In Puerto Rico, where the base cake is a sponge, the whole thing is soaked in rum.
 These cakes are hugely popular at celebrations and holidays, especially Christmas.

 <p>places4you/Shutterstock</p>